 Woods that are harder or denser, like oak, hickory and ash, typically burn longer and produce hotter coals.
-And, a low moisture count (using wood that’s dried properly, or “seasoned”) means you’ll burn your fuel with better efficiency and avoid overly smoky fires or excessive creosote buildup in your chimney.
+And, a low moisture count (using wood that’s dried properly, or “seasoned”) means you’ll burn your fuel with better efficiency and potentially avoid overly smoky fires or excessive tar buildup in your chimney.

 Talk to neighbors with similar stoves and homes to find out how much wood they burn over a season.
 And ask for recommendations on reliable suppliers of wood.

-Adding to the confusion are the various terms like “face” cord and “furnace” cord that are sometimes used to describe a variation of a full cord (where the piece lengths are shorter than four feet).
+Adding to the confusion are the various terms like “face” cord and “furnace” cord that are sometimes used to describe a variation of a full cord (where the piece lengths are shorter than 4 feet).

 Cross the wood in alternating patterns per level as you stack it.
 Take your time to pick good, level pieces as you approach a corner or endpoint.
 This crisscrossing technique allows for both more stable woodpiles and free movement of air.

-By leaving the wood to dry for at least one summer season, for a total of at least six months, you can likely achieve the 15 to 20 percent desired moisture level that the Wood Heat Organization says is ideal for firewood.
+By leaving the wood to dry for at least one summer season, or a total of at least six months, you can likely achieve the 15 to 20 percent desired moisture level that the Wood Heat Organization says is ideal for firewood.
 (That may vary depending on your specific conditions and the species of wood you’ve chosen.)
 A good sight check is to look for crack marks at the ends of seasoned logs.
 Of course, all this might mean buying wood now for use next fall.